-After touching down in Calafate along with a dozen of my new best friends from the ship, we all headed in different directions to our hotels with plans to meet up later for dinner.
+I touched down in Calafate along with a dozen of my new best friends from the Antarctica ship.
+We disperse in different directions to our hotels with plans to meet up later for dinner.

-After checking in, I bolted right for the main bus station to investigate my options.
-And they weren’t good.
-I needed to be at the border by noon to meet my explora transfer, but none of the buses arrived until 1:00pm.
-I walked into a couple of the local tour company offices and most looked at me like I was crazy when I said I just needed a transfer to the border (I was starting to feel a bit like a fugitive, “Yes, that’s right, just need a lift to the border, thanks!
-Nothing to see here!”).
+I walk into a couple of the local tour company offices and most look at me like I’m crazy when I explain that I just need a transfer to the border.
+I’m starting to feel a bit like a fugitive, “Yes, that’s right, just need a lift to the border, thanks!
+Nothing to see here!”.

-Finally, one of the tour companies directed me to the office of South Road, a company that does day trips into Torres del Paine National Park.
-It was a stroke of luck because they were amazing and arranged for me to have a seat on their day trip bus to the park the next day which would drop me at the border right on time where the explora van would meet me.
+Finally, I discover South Road, a company that does day trips into Torres del Paine National Park.
+It’s a stroke of luck because they arrange for me to have a seat on their day trip bus to the park tomorrow.
+For $100, it will drop me at the border right on time where the explora van will be waiting.

-At the end of the night, we said our goodbyes and it was just as painful as the day before in Ushuaia.
-I honestly couldn’t see how the rest of my trip could possibly live up to what I’d just left behind.
+At the end of the night, we say our final goodbyes with promises to meet again on future travels.
+I honestly can’t see how the rest of this trip can possibly live up to what I’ve experienced over the past two weeks.

 And then I arrived at explora Patagonia…

-My transfer the next morning went very smoothly and I only had to wait a few minutes in the café on the other side of the Chilean border for the explora van to greet me.
+My transfer goes smoothly and I wait just a few minutes in the café on the other side of the Chilean border for the explora van to greet me.

-We arrived at the hotel around 1:00pm and though I’d seen spectacular photos of it on explora’s website, when we pulled up to the front door it looked markedly unassuming.
-Until I walked inside the lobby and was literally smacked in the face by the most gorgeous view I’ve ever, ever seen from a hotel.
+We arrive at the hotel around 1:00pm and as we pull up to the front door it looks markedly unassuming.
+And then I walk inside the lobby and am literally smacked in the face by the most gorgeous view I’ve ever, ever seen from a hotel.

-It was a crystal clear day with a brilliant blue sky and the snow-capped mountain range and glass-like, turquoise lake that stared back at me from the window left me absolutely speechless.
+It is a crystal clear day with a brilliant blue sky and the snow-capped mountain range and glass-like, turquoise lake that stare back at me from the window leave me absolutely speechless.